How much do international calls from the UK cost?

 Need to call China?
 That could cost you as much as £3 per minute.
 Maybe you’ve got friends in India?
 Depending on your network, ringing them for a chat may set you back £1.50 per minute.

-In this guide, we’ll be sharing money-saving tips and looking at how to avoid high prices and call overseas without blowing a hole in your budget.
+In this guide, we’ll share money-saving tips and examine how to avoid high prices and call overseas without blowing a hole in your budget.

 Along the way, we’ll examine SIM plans from networks that specialise in cheap international calls.
 Some of these feature a monthly allowance of overseas calls or can trim the cost of international calls to a few pennies per minute.
 Even to far-flung locations.